drakwen/darkaria/README.md

 # darkaria
-Darkaria aims to be a 2D Metroidvania Platformer Game for PC/Linux and Mac, and maybe Android, iOS, Vita, WII and others.
+Darkaria aims to be a 2D Platformer Game combined with turn-based system RPG elements.
+It is intended for PC/Linux and Mac, however it may be ported to Android, iOS, Vita, WII and others